The Sandy Duncan Show: Production

+Reception

+Ratings for The Sandy Duncan Show were consistently poor.
+For example, for the week ending September 17, 1972, the show ranked 32 in the MNA (Multi-Network Area) Nielsens; September 24: 36; October 1: episode preempted; October 8: 49; October 15: 42; October 22: 50; October 29: episode preempted; November 5: 53; November 12: 49; and November 19: 36.

+Reviews of The Sandy Duncan Show were also poor.
+Variety commented: "A 12-year-old was able to recognize the new 'Sandy Duncan Show' as a bushleague imitation of the 'Mary Tyler Moore Show.'
+True, that's a hard show to equal, but this one misses completely.
+Cute she is, but Sandy Duncan isn't strong enough talent to carry an ailing series."
+The Los Angeles Times stated: "Sandy was back.
+In another bomb. … This one, filmed in front of an audience in the three-camera technique, may be worse than the other, despite the considerable talents of Tom Bosley ….
+It's hard to believe but the able Arne Sultan and Earl Barret put this together with, I imagine, a lot of unwanted help from the CBS brass."
+The New York Post declared: "It's old sitcom stuff on the viewing box, utterly bereft of imagination."
+The Buffalo Evening News proclaimed: "[I]t is now one of the squarest items to hit the small screen in 1972. … Alas, Sandy's season opener is neither new nor good."

 Theme song and opening titles

-Both Funny Face and The Sandy Duncan Show used the same theme song and opening titles.
+Both Funny Face and The Sandy Duncan Show use the same theme song and opening titles.
 The opening titles consist of a photo album with pictures of Sandy Stockton as she was growing up from infancy to a young woman (presumably real-life photos of Duncan, used for the montage).
-Included were pictures of Sandy at various young ages; also pictures of her doing tap and ballet dancing; at various school functions; being a cheerleader for her high school; wearing her cap and gown, and posing by the Taylorville sign saying good bye as she was boarding her bus.
+Included are pictures of Sandy at various young ages; also pictures of her doing tap and ballet dancing; at various school functions; being a cheerleader for her high school; wearing her cap and gown, and posing by the Taylorville sign saying good bye as she is boarding her bus.

-However, in The Sandy Duncan Show's opening, most of the pictures of a baby Sandy were eliminated, as there was now a second verse of the song, and that second verse was sung while showing Sandy on her bus trip from Taylorville to Los Angeles (which was actually footage of Duncan from her 1971 Paramount film 'Star Spangled Girl').
-In Funny Face, the theme song "The Kind of Girl She Is" was sung by Jack Jones and later on in The Sandy Duncan Show, a more up-tempo version of the theme was sung by an uncredited group of men and women.
+However, in The Sandy Duncan Show's opening, most of the pictures of a baby Sandy were eliminated, as there is now a second verse of the song, and that second verse is sung while showing Sandy on her bus trip from Taylorville to Los Angeles (which is actually footage of Duncan from her 1971 Paramount film 'Star Spangled Girl).
+In Funny Face, the theme song "The Kind of Girl She Is" is sung by Jack Jones and later on in The Sandy Duncan Show, a more up-tempo version of the theme is sung by an uncredited group.
 The theme was written by Alan and Marilyn Bergman and Dave Grusin.